-The Division of Laboratory Genetics was established in 1992 and included the Cytogenetics Laboratory, Molecular Genetics Laboratory, and the Fertility Testing Laboratory.
-The Biochemical Genetics Laboratory became part of the Division of Laboratory Genetics in 1996.
-Since its formation, the Division of Laboratory Genetics has actively contributed to the study of genetic disease and the advancement of genetic testing and related technology.
-This effort is ultimately aimed at enhancing clinical patient care.
-Within each laboratory, board-certified directors and genetic counselors work closely with laboratory supervisors and technologists to ensure that accurate, reliable and timely results are available.
+The Division of Laboratory Genetics actively contributes to the study of genetic disease and the advancement of genetic testing and related technology, with a goal of enhancing clinical patient care.
+Within each laboratory, board-certified directors and genetic counselors work closely with laboratory supervisors and technologists to ensure that accurate, reliable results are available in a timely manner.

-The Cytogenetics Laboratory provides comprehensive services in all types of chromosome studies, including congenital disorders, prenatal diagnosis, and hematologic/oncologic disorders.
-The Cytogenetics Laboratory provides comprehensive services in all types of chromosome studies, including congenital disorders, prenatal diagnosis, and hematologic/oncologic disorders.
-These studies include both traditional cytogenetics techniques as well as molecular cytogenetics by FISH.
+The Cytogenetics Laboratory provides comprehensive services in all types of chromosome studies, including congenital disorders, prenatal diagnosis and hematologic or oncologic disorders.
+These studies include traditional cytogenetics techniques as well as molecular cytogenetics by FISH and microarray.

-The Molecular Genetics Laboratory provides expertise in DNA/molecular genetic testing for both congenital disorders and hematology/oncology.
+The Molecular Genetics Laboratory provides expertise in DNA and molecular genetic testing for both congenital disorders and hematology/oncology.

 The Biochemical Genetics Laboratory is concerned with the evaluation and diagnosis of patients and families with inherited metabolic disease.
 It monitors treatment and differentiates heterozygous carriers from noncarriers of genes by metabolite and enzymatic analysis of physiological fluids and tissues.